Hideyuki Takano

-Hideyuki Takano (髙野 秀行, Takano Hideyuki) is a Japanese professional shogi player ranked 6-dan.
+Hideyuki Takano (髙野 秀行, Takano Hideyuki) is a Japanese professional shogi player ranked 7-dan.

-Early life
+Early life and apprenticeship

 Takano was born in Yokohama, Kanagawa Prefecture on June 15, 1972.
 He entered the Japan Shogi Association's apprentice school in December 1984 at the rank 6-kyū under the tutelage of shogi professional Makoto Nakahara.
 He was promoted to 1-dan in March 1991 and was awarded full professional status and the rank of 4-dan in April 1998 after winning the 22nd 3-dan League (October 1997 – March 1998) with a record of 13 wins and 5 losses.

+Shogi professional

 Promotion history

 Takano's promotion history is as follows: